Celestino Vietti

-Celestino Vietti Ramus (born 13 October 2001) is an Italian motorcycle rider competing in Moto2 for Mooney VR46 Racing Team.
+Celestino Vietti Ramus (born 13 October 2001) is an Italian motorcycle rider competing in Moto2 for Speed Up Racing.
 He is also a member of Valentino Rossi's VR46 Academy.

 Career

 Junior career

+In 2015, Vietti won the Italian Premoto3 250 4t championship, a CIV category in which he won 7 out of 8 races.
+On 15 December 2015 he joined the VR46 Academy, remaining in the CIV but moving up a category, moving to Moto3 for the 2016 season in the RMU Racing team.
+After a season in the CIV Moto3 where he finished 12th, in 2017 he made his debut in the CEV Junior World Championship with SKY Racing Team VR46 where he finished 25th.

-In 2018 he competed full-time in the 2018 FIM CEV Moto3 Junior World Championship, scoring a second place in Barcelona, and finishing the season 10th overall, with 52 points.
+In 2018, Vietti competed full-time in the 2018 FIM CEV Moto3 Junior World Championship, scoring a second place in Barcelona and finishing the season 10th overall, with 52 points.